Moredread/dagon/README.md

 An astrophysical hydrodynamics and n-body experiment in Rust.

 Very experimental and definitely not stable!
+I'm mainly trying implementing a few ideas in Rust, but am currently not (yet) focusing on "good" solutions.
+So if some parts are ugly, please let me know, but I will likely restructure/rewrite much of the code anyways.

 ## Testing for unstable numerical expressions